Easter mona

-The Easter mona (Mona de Pascua; Mona de Pasqua) is a Spanish kind of cake that is specially eaten on Easter Sunday or Easter Monday in the Spanish regions of Catalonia, Valencia and Murcia.
+The Easter mona (Mona de Pascua; Mona de Pasqua) is a kind of cake that is specially eaten on Easter Sunday or Easter Monday in the Spanish regions of Catalonia, Valencia and Murcia.

 Origins

 It is related to similar traditional Easter traditions in Spain and Europe.

 The first mention of a sweet mona date back to the 15th century incunable Trobes en lahors de la Verge Maria, and in 1783 the Royal Spanish Academy defined it as: "Valencia and Murcia.
 Cake baked with eggs in their shell at Easter, known in other parts of the Iberian Peninsula as Hornazo".
 There are several hypotheses about the origin of the term: